Requirements for the Degree:

 A majority vote of failed will result in dismissal of the student from the doctoral program.

 D. The Dissertation Defense (BSC 8985)

 The Dissertation Defense (BSC 8985) for doctoral students will consist of a public seminar presenting information from the dissertation prior to an oral examination which is administered by the candidate's supervisory committee.
 "Academic courtesy requires that a preliminary draft of the dissertation be submitted to each member of the supervisory committee at least four weeks before the date of the oral examination" (2007-2009 FSU Graduate Bulletin, p.
 54).

-University policy requires that all members of the supervisory committee be present- either physically- or by a real time virtual connection -- for the dissertation defense.
+University policy requires that all members of the supervisory committee be present -- either physically, or by a real time virtual connection -- for the dissertation defense.
 In the Department of Biological Science if one committee member cannot be physically present for the dissertation defense then that committee member must be present by a video conference connection.
-If more than one committee member cannot be present then the defense must be rescheduled or new committee members appointed.
+More than one committee member may attend by a video conference connection with the agreement of the entire supervisory committee.
+If the full committee cannot be present —- either physically or by a real time virtual connection -— then the defense must be rescheduled or new committee members appointed.

 Passage of the dissertation defense will be based on a vote of the supervisory committee.The vote is to be recorded and communicated to the Associate Chair.
 The Department has a long tradition of supervisory committees making decisions by consensus.
 Committees are encouraged to continue to work for consensus as this produces the best possible dissertation and is in the best interest of the student and the department.
 However if consensus (a unanimously positive vote) cannot be reached, only one negative vote is permitted regardless of committee size, and the University Representative on the committee must vote for passage.
 If the University representative votes no, or if there are 2 or more negative votes by the committee, then the student has not passed the dissertation defense.